 ‘It feels nothing… it fears nothing… there is no escape.’

-Jan-Michael Vincent (Ice Cream Man; Haunting Fear), Paul Koslo (Robot Jox; The Omega Man), Tara Buckman (Night Killer; Silent Night, Deadly Night), Jano Frandsen, Nicholas Lea, W.F.
+The movie stars Jan-Michael Vincent (Ice Cream Man; Haunting Fear), Paul Koslo (Robot Jox; The Omega Man), Tara Buckman (Night Killer; Silent Night, Deadly Night), Jano Frandsen, Nicholas Lea, W.F.
 Wadden, Rolf Reynolds, Nic Amoroso, Nic Amoroso, Rachel Hayward.

 Scientists at a secret underground complex have found a way to travel to another dimension.
 Three dimension-travellers are the first to go through the gate – but are soon attacked by something that interrupts the communication with Earth.